 The Deuce Bus: Commonly used by tourists to travel up and down the Las Vegas Strip and to Fremont Street, the Deuce may be cheap ($8 for 24 hours) but its value is overblown.
 At peak times, the bus is jam-packed, hotter than hades, and slow.

-In 2018, penny slots held as profit an average of 10% of every bet made in Nevada compared to a more reasonable 7.16% hold if you denom up to a quarter machine.
-If you are making a big bet on the penny machines, try your luck on a larger denomination without increasing your wager.
+In 2018, penny slots held as profit an average of 10% of every bet made in Nevada compared to a more reasonable 7.16% hold if you were to denom up to a quarter machine.
+If you’re making a big bet on the penny machines, try your luck on a larger denomination without increasing your wager.

 With player odds plummeting, there is an increasing incentive to try your luck away from the main tourist centers.
 Try casinos away from the action like Sam’s Town, Green Valley Ranch, and Boulder Station for a slightly better shake at winning.

 Visiting the Pawn Stars Pawn Shop: While many of the items you have seen bartered for on the show are on display, the location itself is disappointingly small and the characters are rarely on-site.
 The shop may be worth a stop for super fans, but ensure your expectations are tempered.

 Taco Bell Cantina at Planet Hollywood: Look, I love Taco Bell, and the food at this location is no different.
 There is nothing that hits the spot like 8 Doritos Locos tacos after a day of drinking and debauchery.
 This particular Taco Bell even serves slushy alcoholic drinks!

-Carnival Court: A bar nestled between Harrah’s and LINQ which is celebrated by members of the Everything Las Vegas Facebook group for their signature Fickle Dip cocktail and flair bartender “Flippy” (who is NOT overrated).
+Carnaval Court: A bar nestled between Harrah’s and LINQ which is celebrated by members of the Everything Las Vegas Facebook group for their signature Fickle Dip cocktail and flair bartender “Flippy” (who is NOT overrated).

-Alternatively, take your buffet money and spend it at a quality sit down, non-buffet option.
+Alternatively, take your buffet money and spend it at a quality sit-down, non-buffet option.
 You don’t need all that food.
 Get a quality meal.

 An Uber will cost an average of $24-$36 round trip from the airport to and from a Strip hotel.
-Ridesharing is much quicker and about the same price as the shuttle yet an absurd amount of people still pile onto these shuttles daily at McCarran.
+Ridesharing is much quicker and about the same price as the shuttle yet an absurd amount of people still pile onto these shuttles daily.